Loepker-James/enforce-rules/docs/migration.md

 # Migration

-Changes that break backwards compatibility go here, so you can update your code first.
+Changes that break backwards compatibility go here, so you can update your code before you download it.

 ## Upgrading from 1.1- to 1.1+